Brickwork is one of the most fundamental aspects of construction. It forms both the structural backbone and the aesthetic finish of many buildings.

 12. Facing Brick

-Facing bricks are high-quality bricks with a uniform appearance used on the visible surface of walls for aesthetic purposes.
+Facing bricks are high-quality, uniform bricks used on the visible side of walls for an attractive finish.

 13. Common Brick

-Common bricks are lower-grade bricks used for internal or non-visible parts of walls.
-They are less uniform in size and appearance.
+Common bricks are lower-grade bricks typically used for internal or non-visible areas.
+They are less uniform in appearance and size.

 14. Movement Joint

-A movement joint is a gap in the brickwork filled with flexible material to accommodate expansion or contraction due to temperature changes or settling.
+A movement joint is a gap filled with flexible material that allows for brickwork expansion or contraction caused by temperature changes or settlement.

 15. Brick Veneer

-Brick veneer refers to a thin outer layer of brick used as cladding for walls, providing the appearance of solid brickwork without the weight or cost.
+Brick veneer is a thin layer of brick used as cladding.
+It provides the look of solid brickwork without the cost or weight.